Alexander Zinoviev: In emigration: against "real communism"

 From August 1978 to July 1999 he lived with his family in Munich, earned literary work and public lectures, not having a stable place of work.
-He briefly taught logic at the University of Munich; his presence as a lecturer being rather political in nature.
+He briefly taught logic at the Ludwig-Maximilians-Universität München; his presence as a lecturer being rather political in nature.
 After the "Bright Future" (Medici Award for the Best Foreign Book of the Year in France) for several years, "scientific and literary" novels and novels "Night Watchman's Notes", "On the Eve of Paradise", "Yellow House", and "Homo Sovieticus" were published, "Go to Golgatha", "The Wings of Our Youth" and others.
 Theoretical reflections on Soviet society compiled the book Communism as Reality (Alexis de Tocqueville Prize for Humanism).
 Zinoviev worked daily, wrote almost without drafts.
 Text fragments were thought out in advance, often during walks, lectures or conversations.
 By his own admission, he worked erratically, but continuously.
 A dozen reviews were published for each book in France, Germany and Italy, the books were well received by Western readers, with whom Zinoviev often met.
 In 1980, he admitted that he did not expect to meet such a thoughtful and understanding reader in the West.
 The books were published in many European languages, in Japan and the US, where the "Yawning Heights" were published in 1979.
 In addition to literary awards, he received public awards: he was elected a member of the Roman Academy of Sciences, the Bavarian Academy of Fine Arts.
 In 1984, the documentary film "Alexander Zinoviev.
 Reflections of the writer in exile", in Munich, an exhibition of his paintings and cartoons.
 In 1986, a conference on his work was held in London.

 In the first half of the 1980s, Zinoviev led an active public activities, enjoyed great popularity in the media, especially in France, Germany and Italy.
 He was almost the main newsmaker of Russian emigration.
 Publications of his books in different countries were published quarterly, Zinoviev participated in presentations, attended various congresses and symposia, where he gave reports, participated in conversations, gave interviews.
 Eduard Limonov recalled:

 When I settled in France in 1980, he was at the zenith of fame.
 He was invited to television to comment on any event in Russia, any sneeze, not to mention the death of the general secretaries.